exhuma/gouge/docs/index.rst

 The What and the Why
 --------------------

-``chisel`` is a very simple package to simplify some logging setup.
+``gouge`` is a very simple package to simplify some logging setup.
 Think of it as "Themes for the logging module".
 It is very "thin", and has no dependencies other than :py:mod:`blessings`. :py:mod:`blessings` is only used for formatting (colour, bold, …).